 - Select “Apps” or “Applications and Permissions.”

 - Select “Messenger.”

-Alternatively, you can uninstall and re-install the Messenger app on iPhone and Android devices to clear the cache automatically.
+Alternatively, you can uninstall and re-install the Messenger app on iPhone or Android to automatically clear the cache.

 Also, try clearing the cache of the Facebook app by uninstalling and re-installing it, as both these apps are interrelated.
 After reinstallation, reboot your device as well.